Kaholo/kaholo-ansible/README.md

 * 50 GB disk

 The resulting Kaholo instance...
-* has 33 commonly used plugins installed
+* has no plugins installed
 * has no license installed
 * has default username/password of admin@kaholo.io/kaholo123
 * listens for HTTP on port 3000
+* kubernetes dashboard HTTPS on localhost:32765

 For a temporary POC license, please [contact us](https://kaholo.io/contact/).